dougpedersen/CarND-Advanced-Lane-Lines-P4/README.md

 Rcurve = (1 + (2Ay + B)^2)^(3/2) / abs(2A)

+The radius was found for both the left and right lanes and then averaged for the video text output.

 The position of the camera with respect to the center of the lane was calculated in the same section of code.
 It averages the ends of the lines closest to the camera and compares this x estimate to the center of the image (width/2).

 Both estimates are scaled by rough estimates of m's per pixel and are printed on the output images.